FAQs

 How many people have CRS?

-Around 10% of people have CRS.
-For Europe, this is roughly equivalent to the entire population of Spain.
-In some areas of Europe, the percentage of people affected by the disease is even higher.
+Around 10% of people are affected by chronic rhinosinusitis (CRS), which is roughly equivalent to the entire population of Spain.
+In certain regions of Europe, the prevalence of CRS is even higher, highlighting the widespread impact of this condition across the continent.

 What is the difference between chronic sinusitis and chronic rhinosinusitis?

-When the inner lining of the nose becomes inflamed and the inflammation also extends to the nearby sinuses, it is called "rhinosinusitis“.
-Although the terms "sinusitis" and "rhinosinusitis" are often used interchangeably, rhinosinusitis more accurately describes the condition affecting both the nose and the sinuses.
-However, both terms are used to describe the same condition.
+When the inner lining of the nose becomes inflamed and the inflammation spreads to the nearby sinuses, the condition is called rhinosinusitis.
+While the terms sinusitis and rhinosinusitis are often used interchangeably, rhinosinusitis more accurately reflects the condition affecting both the nose and the sinuses.
+Despite this distinction, both terms are commonly used to describe the same underlying condition.

 Does CRS progress when I get older?

-CRS can change as you grow up.
-In kids, it is usually milder, and nasal polyps (soft, painless growths in the nose or sinuses) do not happen often unless the child has a condition like cystic fibrosis.
+Chronic rhinosinusitis (CRS) can evolve as you age.
+In children, CRS is typically milder, and nasal polyps (soft, painless growths in the nose or sinuses) are rare unless the child has a condition like cystic fibrosis.

-For adults, CRS with nasal polyps can get worse if it is not treated.
-Over time, the polyps can grow bigger and press on the bones in the face, sometimes even changing how the face looks.
+In adults, CRS with nasal polyps can worsen if left untreated.
+Over time, polyps can grow larger, pressing against the bones in the face and sometimes altering their appearance.

 Can CRS be cured?

-CRS typically cannot be completely cured, but its symptoms can often be managed and controlled with treatment.
-The condition involves long-term inflammation of the sinuses which can be challenging to treat.
-The underlying causes of the inflammation vary and may include infections, allergies, structural abnormalities in the nose, or issues with the immune system.
-Usually, the disease becomes less severe after 60 years of age.
+Chronic rhinosinusitis (CRS) is typically not curable, but its symptoms can often be managed and controlled with appropriate treatment.
+The condition involves long-term inflammation of the sinuses, which can be challenging to treat.

 Causes of CRS